yutakahoulette-zz/commons.css/README.md

 - type-scale
 - typography

-We recommond using postcss and postcss-import for managing/building css:
+i recommond using postcss and postcss-import for managing/building css:

 ### example: